Complete Travel Guide To

 Peak summer season in Mount Maunganui and Tauranga is December – February, although the best time to visit Mount Maunganui and Tauranga is late Spring, around October – November or late summer around March – April.

 Mount Maunganui and Tauranga weather in November and March is around 22-25 degrees and so you’ll have plenty of sunny days.
 You’ll avoid the huge influx of tourists and also the higher ‘peak’ accommodation prices in December – February.

 Of course, Mount Maunganui and Tauranga are still beautiful to visit in the peak summer times, you just might have to search a little harder for quiet or less crowded spots.

 How To Get To Mount Maunganui And Tauranga

 Mount Maunganui has no airport and so the nearest airport for international flights is nearby Tauranga airport.
-Tauranga airport serves international flights (usually via Auckland) and also domestic flights from the main New Zealand centres; Auckland, Rotorua, Hamilton, Wellington or Christchurch.
+Tauranga airport serves international flights (usually via Auckland) and also domestic flights from the main New Zealand centers; Auckland, Rotorua, Hamilton, Wellington, or Christchurch.